mobileoverlord/nerves_system_linkit/README.md

 Follow these instructions precisely and patiently so that you don't accidentally brick your board.
 If something goes wrong, the board will not boot.
-You will need a SPI NAND Flash programmer to fix it, and given the cost of the board, it will be far easier to just buy a new one.
+You will need a SPI NAND Flash programmer to fix it, and given the cost of the board, it probably is easier to just buy a new LinkIt Smart.

+You'll need a normal USB flash drive and an On-the-go cable to plug it into the USB port on the LinkIt Smart.
+The USB flash drive should have a FAT filesystem on it.
+If you're not sure, you probably are ok.

+Download the Nerves LinkIt Smart bootloader and Linux kernel images and place them in the root directory of the USB flash drive.
+They should be named `lks7688.ldr` and `lks7688.img`.

+Then do the following:

-  1. Connect a 3.3V FTDI cable to the LinkIt Smart and verify that you can see text and type.
-(This step isn't strictly necessary, but it will help debug if anything goes wrong.)
+  1. Connect a 3.3V FTDI cable (GND, RX, and TX) to the LinkIt Smart.
+Power up the LinkIt Smart and verify that you can see text and type.
+You should be interacting with the default OpenWRT firmware.
-  2. Download the bootloader from ...
+  2. Remove power from the LinkIt Smart
-  3. Copy the bootloader image to an empty flash drive as lks7688.ldr
+  3. Plug the USB Flash drive into the LinkIt Smart via the On-the-go cable.
+     Make sure that it's plugged into the `USB Host` connector.
+  4. Apply power to the LinkIt Smart and get ready for the next step
-  4. Reboot and hold down the 'b' key on the serial port
+  5. Press the 'b' key repeatedly on the serial port until you see that it is programming the Flash.
-  5. Pray
+  6. When the programming completes, the LinkIt Smart will reboot.
+You'll still get prints OpenWRT.
+  7. Now reboot (remove/apply power) or press the `MPU` reset button.
+  8. Press the '5' key repeatedly on the serial port until you see that it is programming the Flash.

+Now you're done.
+The next reboot will load Nerves.
+Keep in mind that Nerves requires an SDCard with the root filesystem on it to work.
+This isn't necessary for production, but it's much and convenient during development.
+If you don't have an SDCard image yet, go through the normal Nerves workflow and `mix burn` yourself one.
+Insert it and reboot and you should have an `iex` prompt.

 ## The bootloader